blogdaren/PHPCreeper/README.md

 ## Use Database
-PHPCreeper wrappers a lightweight database like Medoo style, please visit the [Medoo official site](https://medoo.lvtao.net/) if you wanna know more usage. now we just need to find out how to get the DBO, as a matter of fact, it is very simple:
+PHPCreeper wrappers a lightweight database like Medoo style, please visit the [Medoo official site](https://medoo.lvtao.net/) if you wanna know more about its usage. now we just need to find out how to get the DBO, as a matter of fact, it is very simple:

 First configure the `database.php` then add the code belowed: